May 26'

 .png)

-The Clay Rural Water System Board of Directors has announced that Elena Andrews of Beresford, Kylie Mockler of Centerville, and Isaac Marohl of Centerville are recipients of the water systems annual scholarship program – the Jack and Arlene DeVany Scholarship Program.
+The Clay Rural Water System Board of Directors has announced that Anna Marohl of Centerville, Kade Kessler of Jefferson, and Lydia Anderson of Vermillion are recipients of the water systems annual scholarship program – the Jack and Arlene DeVany Scholarship Program.

-Isaac Marohl, a Senior at Centerville High School, is the son of Jonathan & Sarah Marohl.
-His future plans include attending SDSU to pursue a bachelor's degree in Precision Agriculture.
+Lydia Anderson, a Senior at Vermillion High School, is the daughter of Bill & Angela Anderson.
+Her future plans include attending Creighton University in Omaha, NE to pursue a degree in Nursing.

-Issac Marhol was awarded his scholarship certificate by Scholarship Nominating Committee Member Jerry Buum
+Anna Marohl was awarded her scholarship certificate by Scholarship Nominating Committee Members: Josh Wendling, Kari Surprenant & Jerry Buum